BrenKenna/webdev-ca2/README.md

 - Populating the slideshow object:

   - Simple enough, best way forward given how the CMS.js was setup is to use the below format and appropriate getters/setters.

   - Navigating sections / pages can be done through slideShow.getSections().keys(), and navigating a section's queries can be done through slideShow.getSection("SectionX").keys().

   - From a package point of view, consider renaming the "Section", "Query" to something like Page1 and Item2.
 Or the user defines their own, and have a slideShow.getRoot("Section1") and slideShow.getChild("Section1", "Query1", "Label | Data").

-    slideShow.data = {

-    ​	"Section1": newMap([

-    ​		["Query1",  new Map([

-    ​				["Label", "For jQuery / DOM"],

-    ​				["Data", "SQL Query"]

-    ​			])

-    ​		]

-    ​

-    ​	])

-    }
+-  Setting the data attribute as a JSON object is a lot easier, and removes the need for a two step parsing.
+  - Also also means that SlideShow.js can carry a list of keys for the "Sections", and a list of keys for "Pages / Queries".
+Meaning the SlideShow.js now needs to move in 2 dimensions, mostly setup just need add a setter onto the class methods that will be linked to the buttons (probably an afternoon).

+  - Adding functionality to TV-Div given instantiation of SlideShow wasn't too bad.
+Much cleaning is needed on the class documentation, methods and clearer attribute names (For later).

+- Next stops are:

+  - Styling the TV-Div.
+  - Populating the table (data & column names are separate object fields).
+  - Tidy up the repo & index.html